denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ### Using Reference Types

 **A reference type refers to an object (an instance of a class).
-Unlike primitive types that hold** **their values in the memory where the variable is allocated, references do not hold the value** **of the object they refer to.
+Unlike primitive types that hold their values in the memory where the variable is allocated, references do not hold the value of the object they refer to.
 Instead, a reference “points” to an object by storing the memory address where the object is located, a concept referred to as a pointer.**

 ```java
 String greeting;
 ```

 The greeting variable is a reference that can only point to a String object.
-A value is assigned to a reference in one of two ways:
+A value assigned to a reference in one of two ways:

 - ==**A reference can be assigned to another object of the same or compatible type.**==
 - ==**A reference can be assigned to a new object using the new keyword.**==